Dheelyte/TECHNICAL-WRITING/cllav6snr000c09mog1p34dl4.md

 * Send a verification link to the user's email after registration.

+This project's source code can be found on [my GitHub](https://github.com/Dheelyte/Tutorials/tree/main/sendemail).

 <div data-node-type="callout">
 <div data-node-type="callout-emoji">💡</div>
 <div data-node-type="callout-text"><strong>Prerequisites:</strong> Before continuing with this guide, you should be familiar with the basics of Python and Django Web Framework.
 In this guide, you would be making use of Django version <strong>4.2.4</strong>.</div>